-The Native Youth Educational Services workgroup of the Indian Alcohol and Substance Abuse Interdepartmental Coordinating Committee, serves as a resource to tribes and Indian country, continues to gather and organize youth-focused information.
+The Native Youth Educational Services Workgroup, part of the Indian Alcohol and Substance Abuse Interdepartmental Coordinating Committee, serves as a resource to tribes and Indian Country.
+It includes:

 - Stop Underage Drinking provides federal resources on underage drinking and ideas for addressing this issue.

 - Youth.gov includes information to create, maintain, and strengthen effective youth programs.
 It includes youth facts, funding information, and tools to help assess community assets, generate maps of local and federal resources, search for evidence-based youth programs, and keep up-to-date on the latest youth-related news.